Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Determining the mass of exciton-polarons

-We extract the effective mass of the attractive polaron from the momentum-dependent exciton spectral function $\mathcal{A}_X(\kk, \omega) = -\frac{1}{\pi} \Im \mathcal{G}_X(\kk, \omega)$.
-Concretely, we calculate the bandwidth of the attractive polaron, which we define as the effective polaron hopping $|t_{AP}|$, in units of the bare electron bandwidth $W=9t$.
-The sign of $t_{AP}$ is determined by the curvature of the dispersion at the $\Gamma$ point.
+Concretely, we calculate the bandwidth of the attractive polaron in units of the bare electron bandwidth $W=9t$.
+For a particle hopping on a triangular lattice, its mass is related to the bandwidth though $m=3/W$, which follows from $m^{-1} = \partial^2 \varepsilon_\kk/ \partial \kk^2 |_{\kk=0}$ and $\varepsilon_\kk$ The sign of $t_{AP}$ is determined by the curvature of the dispersion at the $\Gamma$ point.
 The mass of the attractive polaron is inversely proportional to the hopping $t_{AP}$.
 For low-electron densities, the mass is positive, while in the high-density regime, it is negative; see Fig.~\ref{fig:Supp_mass}(a).
 In the low-density regime, the RP is also a quasiparticle with a well-defined dispersion.
 At the same electron densities, we find that the RP mass is smaller than the AP mass; compare Fig.~\ref{fig:Supp_mass}(a) and (b).
 In the high-density regime, the RP no longer has a well-defined dispersion, but rather exhibits a spectral weight peak at zero momentum.
 This indicates that the RP is no longer a well-defined quasiparticle.

 For Fig.~\ref{fig:3}(b) in the main text, we used $U_{e-h}=-12t$ and $V_{e-h}=-3t$ with a system size of $N=9\times9$ in the low- and high-density regime, while we used $U_{e-h}=-35t$ and a system size of $N=3\times(6\times6)$ for the correlated insulators at the fillings $\nu \in \{1/3, 2/3, 1\}$.
 For lower fillings, stronger long-range interactions $V_{e-e}$ are required to stabilize the crystal order.
 For $\nu=1$, $\nu=2/3$ and $\nu=1/3$, we use $V_{e-e}=0$, $V_{e-e} = U_{e-h}/6$ and $V_{e-e} = U_{e-h}/3$ respectively.
 We find that exciton mobility is strongly affected by the different exciton wavefunctions.
 As discussed in the previous section, the exciton forms on top of the crystal for large $|U_{e-h}|$, while it sits on an empty site for smaller $|U_{e-h}|$ and larger $|V_{e-h}|$; see Figs.~\ref{fig:X_GWC_WF} and~\ref{fig:X_compare}(a).
 In the latter case, for $\nu=1/3$, the exciton-polaron can hop between empty sites, leading to enhanced mobility compared to the localized exciton atop the crystal.
 The situation is reversed for the $\nu=2/3$ state since empty sites are not connected to each other; see Fig.~\ref{fig:X_compare}(b).